Skip to main content

 " Kunwarsa, Hansa Bua said that... umm...
 You should get ready here.
 We are taking Jija to the downstairs hall to get her ready.
 The Bidai Muhurat is in an hour."

 Bhago and Mahek were soon redoing her makeup as Ranima walked in with Hansa.
 Her mother's grim face forced Ajab to look away as Bhago saw her eyes twinkle with tears she wanted to hide.
 Ranima put her veil down and walked her out to the ground.
-She could hear her mother sniff as she closed her eyes and then opened them to see her father, Mamasa, Mamisa and sisters standing there near the mandap.
+She could hear her mother sniff as she closed her eyes and then opened them to see her father, Mamasa, Mamisa, and her sisters standing there near the mandap.

 Today, the havan kund was replaced by a seat for the couple.
 Pratap was already there with Shakti when she walked up to him as he stood up, trying to read her hidden face.
 She didn't look up.
 Bhago placed the gat Bandhan cloth across his shoulders as it was tied to her chunri, and made Ajab sit down.